August 31, 2018

 To support the ongoing dialogue with shareholders and other investors, the Company has established an internal IR division.
 By coordinating with the financial affairs, accounting, and legal affairs divisions as well as with various business divisions to create IR-related documents suitable for release, the IR division helps to ensure constructive dialogue with shareholders and other investors.

-Opinions and proposals from shareholders and other investors are compiled in a quarterly report that is submitted to directors, corporate officers, and relevant divisions within the Company.
-In urgent cases, such opinions and proposals are communicated immediately to relevant Company divisions.
+Opinions and proposals from shareholders and investors comprehended through dialogues with them are summarized in a report and submitted to the directors, management staff and related internal divisions as feedback, or, in urgent cases, are communicated to the related parties immediately.

 A small group of major shareholders account for a significant portion of the Company’s ownership.
 Because the risk of a hostile takeover bid is considered to be low, the Company has not formulated takeover-related measures.
 Recognizing this matter as a potentially significant management issue, however, the Company intends to consider the necessity for and content of effective measures.